kevoreilly/CAPEv2/docs/book/src/usage/web.rst

 Web interface
 =============

-Cuckoo provides a full-fledged web interface in the form of a Django application.
+CAPE provides a full-fledged web interface in the form of a Django application.
 This interface will allow you to submit files, browse through the reports as well as search across all the analysis results.